analysiscenter/cardio/docs/source/intro/models.rst

 Fron now on ``train_pipeline`` contains compiled model and is ready for training.

-See more detailed documentation on models `here <https://analysiscenter.github.io/dataset/intro/models.html>`_.
+See more detailed documentation on models :func:`here <dataset.models>`.